yazdani/sherpa_mission/README.md

 # sherpa_mission
-This package includes the catkin packages depended on the EU project sherpa related tasks
+This package includes the catkin packages depend on the EU project sherpa